OxalisCommunity/oxalis/README.md

 Looking forward for active support and quick action from your part for above mentioned property change in "oxalis.conf" configuration file in Test environment right now and in Production environment before 16th February 2021 for continued smooth operation.

 ---
+# Upcoming changes
+* Organizational changes to project - GroupID, Package name refactoring etc.
+* Addition of new approved ICD values
+* Change in default lookup behavior to CNAME (as per Peppol SML specification)

+---

 # Oxalis